gibbsoft/terraform101/README.md

 ## Version

-Developed on terraform 0.14.6, although the code _should_ be compatible with later versions.
+Verified with terraform 1.0.0, although the code _should_ be compatible with later versions.

 ## License